selin-k/bi_report_project/docs/backlog.md

-# Development Backlog Document for Solar Panel BI Dashboard
+# Development Backlog Document

 ## PythonPackageName

-solar_panel_dashboard
+solar_bi_dashboard

 ## DependenciesandTools

 - ['pandas', 'For data loading and manipulation tasks such as data ingestion, curation, and transformation.']
+- ['sqlalchemy', 'To interface with the database and perform SQL operations.']
+- ['matplotlib', 'For creating visualizations during the development phase.']
-- ['plotly', 'To create interactive visualizations for the dashboard.']
+- ['streamlit', 'For creating the interactive BI dashboard.']
+- ['numpy', 'For numerical operations on data.']
-- ['flask', 'To serve the dashboard as a web application.']
+- ['pyyaml', 'To load the configuration file, config.yaml, into a singleton Config class for easy access.']
-- ['python-dotenv', 'To manage environment variables for configuration settings.']

 ## RequiredPythonPackages

 pandas==1.3.4
-plotly==5.5.0
-flask==2.0.2
-python-dotenv==0.19.2
+sqlalchemy==1.4.27
+matplotlib==3.5.0
+streamlit==1.2.0
+numpy==1.21.4
+PyYAML==6.0

 ## TaskList

-- ['main.py', 'Contains the orchestration logic for the ETL pipeline and serves the dashboard.
-It will call the classes and methods in sequence as per the program flow defined in the technical design document.']
+- ['main.py', 'Contains the orchestration logic for creating the dashboard with curated data and metrics.
+It will call the necessary services in the correct order as defined in the program flow.']
+- ['config/config.yaml', 'Contains the configuration for the data ingestion framework.
+The configurations include paths to data sources, database connection strings, and other necessary parameters.']
+- ['config/config.py', 'Contains a singleton Config class that loads the config.yaml file for easy access throughout the framework.']
-- ['data_ingestion.py', 'Implements the DataIngestion class for loading the solar sensor data from the CSV file.
-It will include a method load_data(file_path: str) that returns a pandas DataFrame.']
+- ['data_ingest/data_ingestion.py', 'Implements the DataIngestion class for orchestrating the data ingestion process from the solar_sensors.csv file.']
-- ['data_curation.py', 'Implements the DataCuration class for validating and normalizing the ingested data.
-It will include methods validate_data(data: DataFrame) and normalize_data(data: DataFrame) that each return a pandas DataFrame.']
-- ['data_transformation.py', 'Implements the DataTransformation class for applying business logic to calculate KPIs.
-It will include a method transform_data(data: DataFrame) that returns a pandas DataFrame.']
-- ['data_visualization.py', 'Implements the DataVisualization class for generating interactive visualizations using Plotly.
-It will include a method generate_visuals(data: DataFrame) that does not return a value but generates the dashboard components.']
-- ['models.py', 'Defines the classes FACT_SOLAR_OUTPUT, DIM_PANEL, DIM_WEATHER_CONDITION, and DIM_FAILURE that represent the fact and dimension tables.
-Each class will have attributes as per the class diagram and methods for any required calculations or data manipulations.']
-- ['dashboard.py', 'Contains the Flask application to serve the dashboard.
-It will define routes for the dashboard and any necessary API endpoints for interaction.']
+- ['data_curate/data_curation.py', 'Contains the logic for applying data mappings to transform the raw data into a curated format.
+It will ensure data quality and prepare the data for transformation.']
-- ['config.py', 'Contains configuration settings for the application, such as file paths and database connection strings, which can be loaded from environment variables or a .env file.']
+- ['data_transformation/data_transformation.py', 'Contains the logic for transforming the curated data according to the logical data model provided, ensuring that the data is in the correct format for analysis within the BI dashboard.']
+- ['data_visualization/dashboard.py', 'Contains the logic for setting up the interactive BI dashboard using Streamlit.
+It will include functions to create visualizations such as time-series graphs, heat maps, and bar charts.']
+- ['data_models.py', 'Contains the data models such as the star schema, database tables etc. defined in the design document.
+The data models are used during data transformation to ensure the data is structured correctly for the BI tool.']
+- ['orchestration/orchestration_service.py', 'Implements the OrchestrationService class that coordinates the execution of the microservices, handling scheduling, error handling, and recovery.']

 ## FullAPISpec

 openapi: 3.0.0
 info:
-  title: "Solar Panel Dashboard API"
+  title: "Solar Panel Performance BI Dashboard API"
   version: "1.0.0"
 paths:
-  /data/ingest:
+  /ingest:
     post:
-      summary: "Ingest data from the solar_sensors.csv file"
+      summary: "Ingest data from the solar_sensors.csv data source"
       requestBody:
         required: true
         content: